hychyc1/hychyc1.github.io/_pages/about.md

 ## Research
 ### Theoretical Computer Science
-<sub>It is conventional in theoretical computer science to list the authors in alphabetical ordering.<sub>
+It is conventional in theoretical computer science to list the authors in alphabetical ordering.
 <!-- <sub>It is conventional denotes alphabetical ordering which is conventional in theoretical computer science, (\*) denotes equal contributions.<sub> -->

 The Mixed Birth-death/death-Birth Moran Process\\